R-Values in the Real World

 The effort to maintain a constant and comfortable temperature inside your home is hampered by two forces: conduction and convection.
 Conduction is the transfer of heat through a solid material, which is what insulation is designed to prevent.
 Convection is the transfer of air through gaps in the walls and roof of the home.
 Outside air leaking into the home, or air infiltration, is responsible for 40 percent of heat or cooling loss in the average home.

-Fiberglass insulation does not protect against air infiltration, as shown in a comparative test conducted by Oak Ridge National Laboratories.
+Fiberglass insulation does not protect against air infiltration, as shown in a comparative test conducted by Oak Ridge National Laboratory.
 Researchers built two identical 2,600 sq. ft. homes, one made of SIPs and one with conventional wood framing and fiberglass insulation.
-The SIP research home was five times more airtight than the wood-frame room when measured by a blower door test.
+The SIP research home was 15 times more airtight than the wood frame room when measured by a blower door test.

 SIPs not only serve as a framing and insulation material, but also as a code compliant air barrier.
 SIP homes have routinely tested two to three times more airtight than wood frame homes with fiberglass insulation.